Wood Norton Hall: History

-Its position - hidden within acres of remote woodland on a hill facing south - made it ideal for official use in the event of war.
-In early 1939, the BBC bought the site so that it could relocate its operations away from London and other urban centres in the event of hostilities.
+Its situation, hidden within acres of remote woodland on a hill facing south, made Wood Norton ideal for official use in the event of war.
+The BBC bought the site in early 1939 so that its operations could be relocated away from London and other urban centres in the event of hostilities.
 A number of temporary buildings were quickly erected around the hall to provide an emergency broadcasting centre.
 A dozen studios were built, and by 1940 Wood Norton was one of the largest broadcasting centres in Europe with an average output of 1,300 programmes a week.

-Many refugees from all over war-torn Europe were recruited and then billeted in Evesham and the surrounding area; they became specialised broadcasters to the Resistance and special operations groups around Europe sending their secret messages encrypted into what appeared to be normal entertainment broadcasts.
+Many refugees from all over war-torn Europe were recruited and then billeted in Evesham and the surrounding area; they became specialised broadcasters to the Resistance and special operations groups around Europe, sending their secret messages encrypted into what appeared to be normal entertainment broadcasts.

-It was the home of the BBC's Monitoring Service from August 1939 until early 1943, when Monitoring moved to Caversham Park and Crowsley Park, near Reading.
-The move was made to release space at Wood Norton so that it could become the BBC's main broadcasting centre, should London have to be evacuated because of the threat from Germany's V-weapons.
-A fire during the war destroyed the Hall's upper storeys in 1942.
-The roof was repaired and reinstated by the BBC Architectural & Civil Engineering Department in 1991–92.
+Wood Norton was the home of the BBC's Monitoring Service from August 1939 until early 1943, when Monitoring moved to Caversham Park and Crowsley Park, near Reading.
+The move was made to release space at Wood Norton so it could be used as the BBC's main broadcasting centre, should London have to be evacuated because of the threat from Germany's long-range V-weapons.
+The Hall's upper storeys were destroyed by a fire in 1942.
+The roof was repaired and reinstated by the BBC Architectural and Civil Engineering Department in 1991 to 1992.

 After the war, Wood Norton became the home of the BBC Engineering Training Department.
 During the Cold War it was designated as a broadcasting centre in the event of a nuclear attack.

 In March 2013, the BBC vacated Television Centre (TVC) in West London, requiring strategic relocation of operations.
 The Satellite Earth Station (SES) was constructed at Wood Norton to relocate shared infrastructure previously housed at TVC.